import matplotlib.pyplot as plt

 """

-Initialize the Laplace distribution layer.
+Initialize Laplace distribution layer.

 Parameters